-3. Teen Suicide - In the 21st Century teenage suicide is the third leading cause of death.
+In the 21st Century teenage suicide is the third leading cause of death.
 Males are more likely than females to commit suicide, however females are more likely than males to attempt suicide.
-Hispanic adolescents are more likely than any other ethnic/racial group to attempt suicide, but American Indian/Alaskan Natives are the most likely to actually commit suicide.
+Hispanic adolescents are most likely than any other ethnic/racial group to attempt suicide, but American Indian/Alaskan Natives are the most likely to actually commit suicide.

 - In 1996, more teenagers and young adults died of suicide than from cancer, heart disease, AIDS, birth defects, stroke, pneumonia and influenza, and chronic lung disease combined.

-- In 1996, suicide was the second-leading cause of death among college students, the third-leading cause of death among those aged 15 to 24 years, and the fourth- leading cause of death among those aged 10 to 14 years.
+- In 1996, suicide was the second-leading cause of death among college students.
+It was the third-leading cause of death for 15 to 24 year olds.
+It is the fourth-leading cause of death among10 to 14 years old.

-The causes of teen suicide varies but there are some common reasons that teens decide to take their own life.
+The reasons for Suicide vary; but, there are many common reasons and situations where they decide to take their own life.

 - major disappointment

 - substance abuse